 Little is known about natural control of this insect.
 It is believed, however, that predation by woodpeckers on larvae and kingbirds on adults frequently accounts for the destruction of fairly large numbers.
 Parasitism appears to be inconsequential.

 No satisfactory method of control in the forest is known, although the removal of heavily infested, weak, deformed, and cull trees should be helpful in reducing the intensity of the infestation.
 Shade trees can be protected by preparing and painting injuries with wound dressing.

 Larvae can be killed by probing their tunnels with a wire.
-Fumigants such as ethyl acetate, acetone or other commercial preparations may be squirted into the tunnel with an oiler, then cover the exit hole plugged with putty or tree paint.
-Injecting parasitic nematodes into tunnels gives good results (Hannon and Beers, 2007).
+Injecting parasitic nematodes into tunnels may help (Hannon and Beers, 2007).